aws/aws-sdk-java-v2/docs/design/core/presignedURL-Get/Design.md

 ## 3. Scope

 This design focuses on implementing pre-signed URL download functionality for Client level API - S3AsyncClient in AWS SDK Java v2.
-Implementation details for synchronous S3Client is covered in Appendix A: S3Client Implementation Details.
+Implementation details for synchronous S3Client is covered in Appendix: S3Client Implementation Details.
 The implementation will support the primary GetObject functionality (including byte range requests), and existing v2 client configurations (retry, metrics).
 The solution also aligns with existing v2 streaming API patterns.

 TransferManager-based pre-signed URL downloads including S3Multipart client used by Transfer manager and parallel range GET capabilities are out of scope for this design and will need to be addressed in a separate design.